-Located in Central London, a literal stone’s throw away from Carnaby Street.
-Welcome to 33 Marshall Street.
-The place you want to get tattooed this year.
+Located in Central London, and literally a stone’s throw away from Carnaby Street, we Welcome you to 33 Marshall Street - The place you want to get tattooed this year.

-Opening it’s doors in March 2019, 33 Marshall Street, delivers tattoo’s specialising in custom work that’s bespoke to each individual client.
+Opening it’s doors in March 2019, 33 Marshall Street delivers tattoo’s specialising in creating custom designs that are bespoke to each individual client.

 Found in the basement at 33 Marshall Street, in Soho, below Johnny’s Chop Shop Barbers, we’ve worked hard to create a relaxed atmosphere where we put the emphasis on the client.
 With a variety of artists; guest artists and a variety of styles to choose from, we’re positive that we’ll be the right tattoo stop for you.